jenseng/react-i18nliner/README.md

 react-i18nliner preprocesses your JSX, transforming it into something truly localizable.
 It infers placeholders for expressions and [wrappers](https://github.com/jenseng/i18nliner-js) for elements/components, and separates the localizable string.
-At runtime it localizes the string, interpolating the wrappers and placeholders into the correct locations.
+At runtime, it localizes the string, interpolating the wrappers and placeholders into the correct locations.

-react-i18nliner also adds an extractor to I18nliner, so that you can extract all translatable strings from your codebase for translation.
-Once translated, just put them on `window.I18n.translations` and everything will Just Work™.
+react-i18nliner also adds an extractor to I18nliner, so that you can extract all translatable strings from your codebase.
+Once you get them translated, just put them on `window.I18n.translations` and everything will Just Work™.